individkid/sidegeo/README.md

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
 Sculpt.hs uses a foreign function interface to c code.
 The first of the following c files implements a thread intraface that communicates between the threads.
 Microcode is glsl code for graphics engines interfaced to with OpenGl.

-  * intraface is queue macro parameterized by type that declares and defines functions to add-to remove-from discard-from the head or tail of queues, in the same thread, with mutex, or with mutex and condition variable.
+  * queue is macro parameterized by type that declares and defines functions to add-to remove-from discard-from the head or tail of queues, in the same thread, with mutex, or with mutex and condition variable.
   * haskell is a separate thread because Haskell is a high level language with an rts. haskell thread uses condition variable to wait for requests from command thread. haskell thread sends responses with mutex queues to command thread.
   * console is a separate thread because pselect is incompatible with glfwWait/Poll. console thread uses pselect to wait for user input or for signal from any other thread issuing output.
   * timewheel is a separate thread because stocks and flows need realtime operation. timewheel thread uses pselect to wait for wallclock or for signal from a configure thread.